Top 110+ DevOps Interview Questions and Answers for 2025

 Here are the benefits of using Version Control:

-• All team members are free to work on any file at any time with the Version Control System (VCS).
-Later on, VCS will allow the team to integrate all of the modifications into a single version.
+• With the version control system (VCS), all team members are free to work on any file at any time.
+Later, VCS will allow the team to integrate all of the modifications into a single version.

-• The VCS asks to provide a brief summary of what was changed every time we save a new version of the project.
-We also get to examine exactly what was modified in the content of the file.
-As a result, we will be able to see who made what changes to the project.
+• The VCS asks us to provide a brief summary of what was changed every time we save a new version of the project.
+We also get to examine exactly what was modified in the file, allowing us to see who made what changes to the project.

 • Inside the VCS, all the previous variants and versions are properly stored.
-We will be able to request any version at any moment, and we will be able to retrieve a snapshot of the entire project at our fingertips.
+We can request any version at any moment and retrieve a snapshot of the entire project at our fingertips.

-• A VCS that is distributed, such as Git, lets all the team members retrieve a complete history of the project.
-This allows developers or other stakeholders to use the local Git repositories of any of the teammates even if the main server goes down at any point in time.
+• A distributed VCS, such as Git, lets all team members retrieve a complete history of the project.
+This allows developers or other stakeholders to use the local Git repositories of any of the teammates even if the main server goes down at any point.

 18. Describe the branching strategies you have used.

-To test our knowledge of the purpose of branching and our experience of branching at a past job, this question is usually asked.
+This question is usually asked to test our knowledge of the purpose of branching and our experience of branching at a past job.

 Below topics can help in answering this DevOps interview question -

 • Release branching - We can clone the develop branch to create a Release branch once it has enough functionality for a release.
-This branch kicks off the next release cycle, thus no new features can be contributed beyond this point.
+This branch kicks off the next release cycle; thus, no new features can be contributed beyond this point.
 The things that can be contributed are documentation generation, bug fixing, and other release-related tasks.
-The release is merged into master and given a version number once it is ready to ship.
-It should also be merged back into the development branch, which may have evolved since the initial release.
+The release is merged into the master and given a version number once it is ready to ship.
+It should also be merged into the development branch, which may have evolved since the initial release.

 • Feature branching - This branching model maintains all modifications for a specific feature contained within a branch.
 The branch gets merged into master once the feature has been completely tested and approved by using tests that are automated.